oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Security Solutions.md

 - Improvement actions

 ## Describe the use and benefits of compliance score
+Compliance score helps an org understand its current compliance posture, and helps prioritize actions based on their potential to reduce risk.

 - Provides a rollup of compliance based on the assessment items within the template.
 - Score shows org vs Microsoft responsibilities
 - Improvement actions categorized as technical & operational items.

 Compliance Score looks high out of the box.

+### Understanding your compliance score
+Actions
+- Your improved actions
+- Microsoft actions

+Action types (& action subcategory)
+- Mandatory - preventive, detective, or corrective
+- Discretionary - preventive, detective, or corrective

 # Describe information protection and data lifecycle management capabilities of Microsoft Purview
 ## Describe data classification capabilities